 A determined burglar can be difficult to discourage.
 Good-quality doors, windows and locks are excellent deterrents, but there’s even more you can do to stop burglars in their tracks.

-Property marking isn’t only for things like electrical items and bikes: you can also mark high-value belongings like antiques.
-We recommend that you get specialist advice before doing this.
+And property marking isn’t only for things like electrical items and bikes, you can also mark high value belongings like antiques.
+However, we recommend that you seek specialist advice.

 Register your valuables using an accredited property database.

 Take photographs and keep documents like receipts related to your property so you can prove ownership.

 Register your bike

 If you value your bike, then register it with Bike Register.
 The prominent stamp acts as a great deterrent.

 If you value it, then mark it as protected.
 Window stickers and signage are extremely effective and are proven to be a powerful deterrent against burglary.